phonggvjppro/proxydroid-modded/README.md

 ## Description

 - This is a modified version of proxydroid that supports tweaking configuration via command line.
-- Now support from Android 5.0 to Android 14.
+- Now support from Android 5.0 to Android 14 ( tested on Android 15)
 - Here is the link to the original version of proxydroid: [ProxyDroid](https://github.com/madeye/proxydroid)

 ## Usage